 Farm Bureau believes that the order, combined with guidance from the Department of Homeland Security is satisfactory to ensure that agriculture operations and critical agriculture services can continue to operate and produce our food

-More recently, individual cities, counties, and regions are declaring “shelter at home” orders that create even stronger restrictions for non-essential businesses and for the general public.
-While these orders do not restrict agriculture-related industries, the Colorado Farm Bureau has created a document for members to use as a resource for their employees who may be traveling to and from work, between sites, or for other work-related purposes.
+Agriculture is still open for business, and the Colorado Farm Bureau has created a document for members to use as a resource for their employees who may be traveling to and from work, between sites, or for other work-related purposes and feel that documentation is necessary.

 The form is designed to help the agriculture workforce verify the purpose of travel in the event law enforcement or other officials question their reasoning for being on the road rather than at home.